ScaleBlaster Review: Why It Is NOT Worth The Investment

 The ScaleBlaster SB-75 is a small water softener alternative that can serve both big and small houses.

 It comes with a maximum water treatment level of 19 grains per gallon.
-However, note that if you use more than this limit then you might not see the benefits.
+It’s important to note that if you use more than this, you won’t see the same benefits.
+ScaleBlaster Review SB-75

 How Does It Work?

-ScaleBlaster conditioners use technology sound wave frequencies to alter the properties of calcium molecules in water.
+ScaleBlaster conditioners use electronic sound wave frequencies to alter the properties of calcium molecules in water.

-This means that the minerals that cause white limescale deposits in water will lose their adhesive properties and not stick to any surface.
+This means that the minerals responsible for white limescale deposits in water will lose their adhesive properties, so they won’t stick to any surface.

 Possible Issues